jll63/yomm2/docs/reference/generator.md

 but it has limitations.
 See its documentation.

-`encode_dispatch_data` initializes the dispatch tables for a policy, using a compact representation of the data produced by ->`update`.
+`encode_dispatch_data` initializes the dispatch tables for a policy, using a compact representation of the data produced by [`update`](/yomm2/reference/update.html).
 It merely copies integers and it does not allocate memory from the heap.

 ## Member functions